Deutsch: Wildleder / Español: Terciopelo / Português: Camurça / Français: Daim / Italiano: Camoscio /

 Description

 Suede is a type of leather with a soft, velvety texture that is commonly used in the Fashion industry.
 It is made from the underside of animal skin, known for its luxurious feel and appearance.
 Suede is often used in the Creation of shoes, handbags, jackets, and other accessories.
-It is a versatile material that can be dressed up or down, making it a Popular choice for both casual and Formal Wear.
+It is a versatile Material that can be dressed up or down, making it a Popular choice for both casual and Formal Wear.
 Suede comes in a variety of colors, ranging from neutrals like Black and brown to vibrant hues like red and blue.
 It requires special care to maintain its texture and appearance, as it can easily be damaged by moisture and dirt.

 Application Areas